ably77/strimzi-openshift-demo/README.md

 ```

 To scale your Kafka cluster up, add a broker using the commmand below and modify the `replicas:3 --> 4` for kafka brokers

+Note: Command below only if you are deploying without argoCD.
+If using argoCD, use git as your source.
 ```
 oc edit -f strimzi-operator/deploy/crs/kafka-cluster-3broker.yaml -n myproject
 ```